exions/merge-upstream/README.md

 1. Go to `Actions` at the top of your Github repository
 2. Click on `Manual Merge Upstream Action` (or other name you have given) under `All workflows`
 3. You will see `Run workflow`, click on it
-4. Fill in the upstream repository and the branch to merge (⚠️ make sure it is correct)
+4. Fill in the upstream repository and branch to merge from, and the branch to merge to (⚠️ double check all are correct)
 5. Click `Run workflow`
 6. Check your branch commit history